Schleitheim

-Schleitheim is a municipality in the canton of Schaffhausen in Switzerland, located directly at the border to Germany.
+Schleitheim is a municipality in the canton of Schaffhausen in Switzerland, located directly on the border with Germany.

 It is known as the location where the seven articles of the Schleitheim Confession were written.

 Geography

 Schleitheim has an area, As of 2006, of 21.5 km2.
 Of this area, 58.6% is used for agricultural purposes, while 34.9% is forested.
 Of the rest of the land, 6.2% is settled (buildings or roads) and the remainder (0.3%) is non-productive (rivers or lakes).